KDE/digikam-doc/maintenance_tools/maintenance_quality.rst

 All the Image Quality Sorter settings is described in :ref:`the dedicated section <imgqsort_settings>` from Setup Application.

-The **Scan Mode** settings allows to configure how the database information for the items from the selected collection will be processed. **Clean all and re-scan** reset all data and scan items from scratch, **Scan non-assigned only** wil be faster to process non registered items with Pick Labels.
+The **Scan Mode** settings allows to configure how the database information for the items from the selected collection will be processed. **Clean all and re-scan** reset all data and scan items from scratch, **Scan non-assigned only** will be faster to process non registered items with Pick Labels.

 While the image quality sorting process is under progress, notification on the bottom right of main windows will be visible to indicate the amount of items already done.